joeparis/pf2e-errata/src/dark_archive.md

 **Saving Throw** Reflex
 -
 You fling a mass of furious thoughts into the air, where they expand into numerous blades or other shapes that rain down.
-Any creature that’s in the area or enters the area before the start of your next turn takes 4d4 bludgeoning or piercing damage (your choice), with a basic Reflex saving throw.
+Any creature that's in the area or enters the area before the start of your next turn takes 4d4 bludgeoning or piercing damage (your choice), with a basic Reflex saving throw.
 -
 **Heightened (+1)** The damage increases by 1d4.
 -